- This event has passed.

 Living Writers with Robin Coste Lewis – Humanities Lecture Hall @ 5:20pm

-These events are co-sponsored by The Humanities Institute, Baskin Presidential Chair for Feminist Studies, Arts Division, Porter College, Living Writers & Cultural Studies.
+These events are co-sponsored by The Humanities Institute, The Peggy and Jack Baskin Foundation Presidential Chair for Feminist Studies, Arts Division, Porter College, Living Writers & Cultural Studies.